openjdk/leyden/README.md

 Generated source code for 51 classes and compiled them in 893 ms
 ```

-Now, we can perform a <b>training run</b> and create the Leyden cache files.
+Now, we can perform a _training run_ and create the Leyden cache files.

-<b>Note: Any files `JavacBenchApp.cds*` created by previous tests must
+**Note: Any files `JavacBenchApp.cds*` created by previous tests must
-be deleted, before new ones are created.</b>:
+be deleted, before new ones are created.**:

 ```
 $ rm -fv JavacBenchApp.cds*